snorkel-team/snorkel/RELEASING.md

        twine upload dist/* -r pypi

-1. A PR is auto-submitted on [`conda-forge/snorkel-feedstock`](https://github.com/conda-forge/snorkel-feedstock) to update the version.
-A maintainer needs to accept and merge those changes.
+1. A PR is auto-submitted (this will take a few hours) on [`conda-forge/snorkel-feedstock`](https://github.com/conda-forge/snorkel-feedstock) to update the version.
+    * A maintainer needs to accept and merge those changes.

 1. Copy the release notes in `CHANGELOG.md` to the GitHub tag and publish a release.